Miaow \ When It All Comes Down [LTMCD 2346]

 "The second Peel session is fantastic...
 Miaow never once sounded like they weren't having fun.
 One neat compact collection" (mundanesounds.com, 02/2003)

-Although Cath Carroll's band Miaow enjoyed a high profile in their lifetime, their musical legacy amounts to three hard to find singles recorded between 1985 And 1987, two radio sessions for John Peel, and rumours of an unreleased album for Factory Records.
+Although Cath Carroll's band Miaow enjoyed a high profile in their lifetime, their musical legacy amounts to three singles recorded between 1985 and 1987, two radio sessions for John Peel, and rumours of an unreleased album for Factory Records.
 The band traveled a long way in two short years - from Manchester to London, from C86-era guitar jangle to sophisticated electronic pop - and their rambling (but never shambling) route can be traced on this more or less chronological CD.

 Miaow arrived in London on January 2, 1984 as the Gay Animals; Liz Naylor, Chris Fenner Jon Fell and myself, plus Stanley the cat, all bound for a newly-claimed squat.
 Our destination was on Rotherhithe Street, in an unwelcoming area of the Docklands.
 We had managed to inspire both vexation and indifference in the audiences of Manchester so it was time to seek fresh ears.
 Although she would leave within 48 hours of arriving in London, La Naylor certainly left her imprint on the soon-to-be Miaow.
 We first met through a newspaper ad in 1979 when she was 16 and I was 18 and arranged to meet outside Debenhams, Stockport, one Sunday afternoon.
 I waited in the doorway for over half an hour.
 The only other person in sight that day was a ten year old delinquent of indeterminate gender who stood about two feet away from me in the same doorway.
 How odd that we should both be waiting for someone at the very same time in this godforsaken spot on this unforgiving March day!